5 Built-in Tools to Use When Troubleshooting Windows Problems

 • Displays CPU, memory, disk, and network usage

-• Provides advanced details like GPU and power usage
+• Provides advanced details like GPU and power consumption

 3. Resource Monitor – Deep Dive Into System Performance

-Resource Monitor offers even more detailed insights than Task Manager, allowing you to track CPU, memory, disk, and network activity at a granular level.
+Resource Monitor provides a more detailed view of system performance than Task Manager.
+It allows users to track CPU, memory, disk, and network activity at a granular level.

 • Shows which processes are using the most resources